 It is in your best interest to focus your relationship effort towards holding the same values and beliefs.
-In fact it is imperative for the healthy of the relationship that you do so.
-Dig deep and be willing to have the difficult conversations.
-Then you can work towards the same goals and enjoy life along side one another, instead of growing apart.
+In fact, it is imperative for the health of the relationship that you do so.
+Dig deep and be willing to have difficult conversations.
+Then you can work towards the same goals and enjoy life alongside one another, instead of growing apart.

 Understandably it’s not comfortable to go here.
 We would rather keep the peace and not bring up points of tension.
 However, it is necessary to address the underlying if you want your relationship to thrive.

 Back to School

 If you had to grade your relationship like a school paper and give it an A, B, C, D or F based on how you feel